 - Those who live in lower-income communities and neighborhoods are more likely to have higher rates of alcohol and illegal drugs use

 These groups of people have more risk for substance and alcohol use which can lead to risky lifestyle behaviors.
 Which lead to higher risk of HIV.

 Frequently abused substances

-Crack Cocaine – The short term high and addictiveness of this drug leads to an overwhelming cycle of the user quickly burning through their resources and turning to other means of getting the crack they need, including trading sex for drugs or money to get their drugs which in turn leads to a greater risk of becoming HIV infected.
+Crack Cocaine – The short-term high and addictiveness of this drug lead to an overwhelming cycle of the user quickly burning through their resources and turning to other means of getting the crack they need, including trading sex for drugs or money to get their drugs which in turn leads to a greater risk of becoming HIV infected.

 Inhalants- Nitrate inhalants have long been associated with a high risk of HIV infection.
 In recent years it has become extremely popular with teenagers as it is found in many household items making it easy to get.